Albert Park (SA)

 Albert Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for covered areas up to the year 2032.
-For areas not covered by this data and years post-2032, State Government's Regional/LGA projections are used, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Looking ahead, Albert Park is projected to experience above median population growth, with an expected increase of 349 persons by 2041, reflecting a total increase of 16.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for Albert Park (SA), with an expected increase of 342 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.3% in total over the 16 years.

 Frequently Asked Questions - Population